DevExpress-Examples/winforms-create-populate-unbound-column/Readme.md

 # WinForms Data Grid - How to create and populate an unbound column

-This example demonstates how to:
+This example demonstrates how to:

 * Create an [unbound column](https://docs.devexpress.com/WindowsForms/1477/controls-and-libraries/data-grid/unbound-columns).
 * Display the unbound column in the [Grid Control](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl) (add the column to the View's `Columns` collection).